danielbanko/danielbanko.github.io/README.md

 ## Research Interests

 I am interested in the cross-section of Economics and Psychology.
 Specifically, I am interested in consumer behavior, judgment and decision-making, and social preferences.
-My aspiration is to become an Economics Professor.
+My aspiration is to become an professor after obtaining a PhD in economics.

 ## Work Experience
 - Research Assistant, Swarthmore College (Summer 2015-Present)